kyg203/kygough.com/_posts/2023-01-24-new-budget-friendly-moto-phones.md

 | Extras        | MicroSD slot, Dolby Atmos, Headphone Jack                                               ||
 | Pricing       | €230                                       | €180                                        |
 | Colours       | Matte Charcoal, Pearl White and Steel Blue | Matte Charcoal, Blue Lavender and Rose Gold |

+Comparing to the last generation, the Moto G23 brings few improvements to the alredy "alright" device.
+It features a better, faster Helio G85 compared to the Helio G37 chipset, alongside faster wired charging.
+The new 8 GB RAM configuration helps with power and multi-tasking too, which this variation of the device was not available on the G22.
+However, the G23 does lose it's fourth sensor, the 8MP ultrawide lens seen on the G73.

+The Moto G13 isn't necessarily a direct successor to any particular model, as there was no G11 or G12 handset.
+However, it could be seen as a duo successor situation, truly going for quantity over quality just like their camera systems.